davidhadas/eventlet_hubs/README.md

 =============

-Patch to eventlet hubs (See https://github.com/eventlet/eventlet/issues/50) The patch loops on the select/poll/epoll until there is no more data and only than returns from Hub.wait() ensuring that timeout does not occur when it should not.
+Patch to eventlet hubs (See https://github.com/eventlet/eventlet/issues/50)

+The patch loops on the select/poll/epoll until there is no more data and only than returns from Hub.wait() ensuring that timeout does not occur when it should not.

-WIthout this patch the following code:
+Without this patch the following code:

     with Timeout(3):
         urllib2.urlopen(url).read()